ARCTraining/SD_tips_tools/book/part1/project-lifecycles.md

 ## Ideation

-First is necessary define a problem to solve: *What are we going to do?*
+First it is necessary to define a problem to solve: *What are we going to do?*

 Two techniques are useful in the Ideation step: